-As of September 20, 2004, these travel restrictions apply only to Cuba.
+These travel restrictions currently apply only to Cuba.
 However, if you performed services at the U.S. Naval Base at Guantanamo Bay, these travel restrictions do not apply.

 Exclusion of Foreign Earned Income

 If your tax home is in a foreign country and you meet either the bona fide residence test or the physical presence test, you can choose to exclude from gross income a limited amount of your foreign earned income.
 Your income must be for services performed in a foreign country during your period of foreign residence or presence, whichever applies.
 You cannot, however, exclude the pay you receive as an employee of the U.S. Government or its agencies.